ilovehippos/Wrapper-Offline-Asset-Pack/README.md

 The Devil's Playhouse: https://store.steampowered.com/app/2648050/?snr=1_25_4__318

 Sam and Max is owned by Steve Percell, this was made to honor the series.

+Adventure Time theme:

+Everything here are from the old flashgames made back in the early 2010s

+Adventure Time is owned by Pedleton Ward

 This project is currently unfinished, backgrounds, more props, and possibly more characters will be added in the future!